-Kobus van der Merwe: West Coast Hunter- Gatherer
+Kobus van der Merwe of Wolfgat: West Coast Hunter- Gatherer

 Kobus van der Merwe is one of South Africa’s most treasured culinary gems.
 He truly embodies what it means to be mindful, ethical and resourceful, footsteps that more chefs could follow.
-He forages ingredients from the landscape of the Paternoster coastline and uses only sustainable, green-listed seafood for his intimate bistro Oep ve Koep.
-Simple and unassuming, Kobus is producing some of the most exciting food in the country, by presenting these unusual and intimidating ingredients in an approachable and delicious way.
+He forages ingredients from the landscape of the Paternoster coastline and uses only sustainable, green-listed seafood for his intimate bistro Oep ve Koep and award-winning Wolfgat restaurant.

 Talk a little about how you got into being a chef and what your journey was to get you to where you are now…

-Foraging has become quite a buzzword of late, but you are definitely one of the originators – how did you get into it to begin with?
+Foraging is quite common these days but you are definitely one of the pioneers – how did you get into it to begin with?

 How did you learn what worked and what didn’t – was it trial and error?

-There’s that saying “Weskus lus’ and certainly traveling through the area it’s hard not to appreciate its beauty – what do you think makes this area of our coastline so special?
+There’s that saying “Weskus lus’ and certainly travelling through the area it’s hard not to appreciate its beauty – what do you think makes this area of our coastline so special?

 What are the challenges of relying so heavily on nature for your produce?